isabella232/share-securely-website/README.md

 1. First make sure `public/index.html` is referencing the minified CSS file
-2. Commit your local changes
+2. `npm run css:prod`
+3. Add and commit your local changes (make sure you also commit the minified CSS file)
-3. Deploy to Github Pages: `npm run deploy`
+4. `npm run deploy`

 This will prepare all SCSS for production and publish only the contents of the `public/` folder to the `gh-pages` branch